The fabrics utilised in Fermob furniture are suitable for outdoor use; it’s waterproof!

 Fabrics are used in a few diverse ways:

 Not all the colours in the metal range are available in the fabrics.
 Here we’ll explain the choice in fabrics and some of the subtle differences within the range.
 For example, whilst, for 2020, there are eleven colours available in the fabrics, not all the furniture with fabric is available in all these fabric colours.

 But first, let’s look at the fabric itself.

 Outdoor Technical Fabric = OTF

-Fermob have utilised two styles of the fabric in their furniture; the majority use a single colour throughout the fabric, but some of the range use a new style for 2020, called Stereo.
+Fermob have utilised two styles of the fabric in their furniture; the majority use a single colour throughout the fabric, but some of the range use a fresh style for 2020, called Stereo.
 Here, the weft and the weave are in two complementary colours that together make a harmonious combination.

-So let’s look at the colours available:
+So, let’s look at the colours available:

 Whereas OTF is fused into a single sheet, there are some Fermob products that use a free weave, such as the Sixties collection.